bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-04-24-newsletter.md

     transactions, which can be dangerous for an LN node that sometimes needs to send time-sensitive transactions.
-This maintenance release correctly sets the maximum value to 0.1 BTC/kvB, making LND compatible with new versions of Bitcoin Core.
+This maintenance release correctly sets the maximum value to 0.1 BTC/kvB, making LND compatible with new versions of Bitcoin Core. {% assign timestamp="41:40" %}

 ## Notable code and documentation changes